 - Assures the data is sent to the right person.

-Authentication protects your data from hackers and makes sure that users provide proof of their authority over the data.
+Authentication protects your data from hackers and ensures that users provide proof of their authority over the data.
 If they are authorized to access the data, they can only access it.

 It is important to validate the transit and origin of the information.
 Assuring authorization includes passwords, biometric data, and many other methods.